 Major opportunity: Decarbonization of the production stage luunaat In decarbonizing the entire value chain, efforts by suppliers to reduce emissions at Financial impact Assumed time Impact the construction material manufacturing stage are fraught with difficulties.
-Medium-term Response Since a high percentage of our construction materials, such as exterior walls and frameworks, is produce easier to reduce greenhouse gas emissions from material production through planned technological develo tal investment than when relying more on external procurement, thus reducing the impact of carbon taxes. tions are considered as an opportunity, because they can be utilized to secure funding for other purposes.
+Low Medium-term Response sponse Since a high percentage of our construction materials, such as exterior walls and frameworks, is produced in-house, it easier to reduce greenhouse gas emissions from material production through planned technological development and cap tal investment than when relying more on external procurement, thus reducing the impact of carbon taxes.
+The cost reduce tions are considered as an opportunity, because they can be utilized to secure funding for other purposes.
 Major opportunity: Increase in infrastructure construction and waste disposal due to more frequent and severe weather-related disasters As sudden heavy rains are expected to occur more frequently, demand for infrastructure-related construction related to stream and flood control, including the Financial impact Assumed time Impact replacement and maintenance of aging existing infrastructure, will increase.
-In addi- tion, demand for proper waste disposal following damage caused by greater than Low Long-term expected rainfall will increase.
-Response To meet increased demand for infrastructure development related to disaster countermeasures, we will build up expertise in extending service life through preventive and protective infrastructure renewal and allocate personnel as needed in preparation for receiving orders.
+In addi- tion, demand for proper waste disposal following damage caused by greater than expected rainfall will increase.
+Low Long-term Response To meet increased demand for infrastructure development related to disaster counter extending service life through preventive and protective infrastructure renewal and all tion for receiving orders.
+We will invest in technological development and the introduction of new technologi ferentiation by such means as offering waste disposal with high recycling rates for waste materials arising from wind and water damage. ocate personnel as n es to increase compe eeded in prepara-